Accepting your new voice as part of the healing process

-In the book, “Easier Done than Said: Living with a Broken Voice”, author Karen Adler Feeley talks about “Five Stages of Grief” as defined by noted psychiatrist Elisabeth Kubler-Ross. and suggests a modified version entitled “Six Stages of Acceptance.”
-This model is designed to help us better understand what we are feeling is normal, and it can give family and friends a better understanding of the emotion strain of losing one’s voice.
-By changing the title from “stages of grief” to “stages of acceptance,” we shift the focus from sorrow to inner peace that enables us to move toward a more happy and productive state.
+In the book Easier Done than Said: Living with a Broken Voice, author Karen Adler Feeley talks about the “Five Stages of Grief” as defined by noted psychiatrist Elisabeth Kubler-Ross.
+Karen suggests a modified version entitled “Six Stages of Acceptance.”
+This model is designed to help us better understand what we feel is normal and can give family and friends a better understanding of the emotional strain of losing one’s voice.
+By changing the title from “stages of grief” to “stages of acceptance,” we shift the focus from sorrow to inner peace, which enables us to move toward a more happy and productive state.

-These stages are not neat and orderly
+These stages are not neat and orderly.

 “It was difficult to be a teenager who had been very articulate to suddenly have a choppy voice that sounded so strange.
 I kept quiet except when around people I knew very well.
 In school, everyone had to give oral reports in front of the class and I struggled through them.
 I never volunteered to answer questions and sat in fear I might be called on.
 It was so embarrassing to struggle through a response even though I knew the answer very well” – Anna

 “I became depressed and withdrawn from social situations at work and at home.
 I quit making phone calls, quit ordering in restaurants, and quit using the drive-thru…I withdrew from chatting with people at work and at family get-togethers.
-I didn’t answer the phone or go shopping anymore.” – Gail
+I didn’t answer the phone or go shopping anymore.” = Gail

 Seek out a proper diagnosis

 Getting a proper diagnosis is critical to moving past this stage.
 Look for an otolaryngologist who specializes in voice disorders and a neurologist who specializes in movement disorders.
 Dysphonia International offers a healthcare referral directory to help find a local expert.